Frozzie89/PRWT/README.md

-# BRWTAB
+# PRWT
-Phrase Ranker With Template and AntiBot
+Phrase Ranker With Template